Custom fonts

 font-family: 'awesome';

-src: url('/public/fonts/awesome-regular.woff2') format('woff2'),
+src: url('/resources/fonts/awesome-regular.woff2') format('woff2'),

-url('/public/fonts/awesome-regular.woff') format('woff');
+url('/resources/fonts/awesome-regular.woff') format('woff');

 font-weight: 400;